camunda/docs.camunda.org-translations/README.md

 This repository is used to develop community maintained translations of the camunda BPM documentation.

-The translations are hosted at: TBD.
+The translations are hosted at: http://stage.docs.camunda.org/translations/es_ES/.

 ## How to build a translation?